-If you’re creating an app using the AppMySite online app creator, you can also show ads in your app.
+If you’re creating an app using the AppMySite free online app creator, you can also show ads in your app.
 AppMySite enables you to connect your app to your Google AdMob account.

 AdMob is the most popular ad network for app businesses.
 It is ideal for ad publishers because of its large network of advertisers across various verticals.
 There are always opportunities for app businesses to make money with an expansive ad network like Google AdMob.

 On Google AdMob, there are a number of ad formats available.
 In this article, we’ll discuss the different types of ad formats on AdMob that you can display in your app.